-Resolution of the Authorizing the filing of a proposal for funds with the Department of Community and Economic Development, Commonwealth of Pennsylvania.
-WHEREAS, the Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH) enacted into law on May 20, 2009, authorized the Emergency Solutions Grant (ESG) Program; and WHEREAS , the Commonwealth of Pennsylvania through the Department of Community and Economic Development (DCED) has received ESG program funds and is making these funds available to non-profit organizations for eligible homeless services; and WHEREAS , the desires to submit an application to DCED for ESG Program funds to provide homeless services or on behalf of other entities to provide homeless services.
-NOW, THEREFORE BE IT RESOLVED AND IT IS HEREBY RESOLVED by the that: (board) 1.
-The proposed project(s) to be funded by a gran from the Pennsylvania ESG Program meet the ESG interim rule requirements at §24 CFR 576 are eligible and approved.
-2. The on behalf of is authorized and directed to execute an ESG Program application in the amount of \$ to the PA Department of Community and Economic Development.
-3. The will assume the responsibility for securing the required matching amount of project funds or request a waiver of match funds to DCED.
-4. The will reimburse the commonwealth for any expenditure found to be ineligible (organization) 5.
+- 1. The proposed project(s)to be funded by a grant from the Pennsylvania ESG Program meet the ESG interim rule requirements at §24 CFR 576 are eligible and approved. - The on behalf of is authorized and directed to execute an ESG Program application in the amount of \$ to the PA Department of Community and Economic Development. - 3.
+The will assume the responsibility for securing the required matching amount of project funds or request a waiver of match funds to DCED. - 4.
+The will reimburse the commonwealth for any expenditure found to be ineligible. (organization) - 5.
 The is authorized to provide such assurances, certificates, and supplemental data or revised data that DCED may request in connection with the application.

-Adopted this, (Notarized) Board President
+Adopted this , .
+(Notarized)